rbisdorff/Digraph3/docSphinx/tutorial.rst

 We obtain by the *Copeland* ranking rule (see :ref:`Ranking-Tutorial-label` and the :py:func:`digraphs.Digraph.computeCopelandRanking` method) a complete linear ordering of the vertices (see Line 5 above).

-We reverse now the orientation of the edges in *og* (see *-og* in Line 1 below) in order to generate, again by disjunctive fusion, the *inversions* that are produced by the permutation we are looking for.
+We reverse now the orientation of the edges in *og* (see *-og* in Line 1 below) in order to generate, again by *disjunctive fusion*, the *inversions* that are produced by the permutation we are looking for.
 Computing again a ranking with the *Copeland* rule, will show the correspondingly permuted list of vertices (see Line 4 below).

 >>> f2 = FusionDigraph((-og),ogd,operator='o-max')
 >>> s2 = f2.computeCopelandRanking()